zeromq/rfc/content/docs/rfcs/52/README.md

 The channel pattern is the thread-safe alternative of the exclusive pair pattern.
 CHANNEL is not a general-purpose socket but is intended for specific use cases where the two peers are architecturally stable.
 This usually limits CHANNEL to use within a single process, for inter-thread communication.

-In order for the API to be thread-safe sending and receiving messages MUST be atomic and a single API call to receive or send entire msg.
+In order for the API to be thread-safe sending and receiving messages MUST be atomic and a single API call to receive or send entire message.
 Therefore, the client-server pattern (and the rest of the thread-safe family) MUST NOT allow multipart messages.

 ## The CHANNEL Socket Type

 General behavior:

-* MAY be connected to at most one CHANNEL peers.
+* MAY be connected to at most one CHANNEL peer.
-* MAY both send and receive messages.
+* MAY both send and receive messages in any order.
 * SHALL not filter or modify outgoing or incoming messages in any way.
 * SHALL maintain a double queue for its peer, allowing outgoing and incoming messages to be queued independently.
 * SHALL create a double queue when initiating an outgoing connection to a peer, and SHALL maintain the double queue whether or not the connection is established.